-Date Activity Weather Field Conditions April 7 th , 2021 test pit survey sunny, cool soils dry and friable, screens well
+Date Activity Weather Field Conditions May 6 th , 2022 test pit survey cool, overcast soils dry and friable, screens well

-The entire study area consists of manicured lawn and was subject to test pit survey at 5-metre intervals in accordance with Section 2.1.1 of the MHSTCI' 2011 Standards and Guidelines for Consultant Archaeologists (Government of Ontario 2011).
-There were no built structures or areas of disturbance within the study area.
-Each test pit was at least 30 centimeters in diameter and excavated five centimeters into sterile subsoil.
+Approximately 90% of the study area consists of manicured grass.
+These areas were subject to test pit survey at 5-metre intervals in accordance with Section 2.1.2 of the MHSTCI' 2011 Standards and Guidelines for Consultant Archaeologists (Government of Ontario 2011).
+The entire property was heavily landscaped with catchment basins throughout, though it was not apparent to what degree it was disturbed.
+Each test pit was approximately 30 centimeters in diameter and excavated five centimeters into sterile subsoil.
 The soils and test pits were then examined for stratigraphy, cultural features, or evidence of fill.
 All soil was screened through six millimeter (mm) mesh hardware cloth to facilitate the recovery of small artifacts and then used to backfill the pit.
+The test pits confirmed the entire study area consisted of a very uniform (22cm) layer of sandy brown topsoil over a yellow sandy subsoil.
 No further archaeological methods were employed since no artifacts were recovered during the test pit survey.